|

 interrupted.

-Ground fault- Ground Fault Circuit Interrupter (GFCI,
+Ground fault- Ground Fault Circuit Interrupter

 Ground iron- The plumbing drain and waste lines